Have questions? Leave your message here or Schedule a quick call with our manager now

 }

-This request allows your software to retrieve product data from a connected store.
-The response can include product IDs, names, SKUs, prices, and quantity-related fields.
+This request allows your software to retrieve order data from a connected store.
+For example, the response can include customer details, totals, line items, billing data, and shipping information.

-Why Should Payment Services Use API2Cart Instead of Direct Integrations?
+Why Use API2Cart Instead of Direct Payment Gateway Integration?

-Direct integrations can work at the early product stage.
-However, they become difficult to scale when your software needs to support many eCommerce platforms and marketplaces.
-Each direct integration requires separate development, testing, documentation, monitoring, and maintenance.
-Moreover, platform API changes can break existing workflows.
-API2Cart gives your team a more scalable integration model.
-Your developers work with one unified API, while API2Cart handles many platform-specific integration differences.
+Direct integrations may work at the early product stage.
+However, they become difficult to scale when your payment software needs to support many eCommerce platforms and marketplaces.
+Each payment gateway integration requires separate development, testing, monitoring, and maintenance.
+As a result, API2Cart gives your team a more scalable way to support ecommerce payment integration and payment API integration through one unified API.

-Support merchants on 70+ platforms through one integration.
+Support merchants on 70+ platforms through one API connection.

 🌍